Yandex Cloud

 • Enter manually: Enter your own password.
 The password must be from 8 to 128 characters long.

-• Generate: Generate a password using Connection Manager.
+• Generate: Generate a password with Connection Manager.

 5. Click Edit.